Where Do You Modify An Alimony Order When Neither Party Lives In The State That Entered The Order?

 Many individuals going through divorce move out state in hopes of getting a fresh start; however, modification of an existing alimony order can be a rude awakening.

-Pursuant to the Uniform Interstate Family Support Act (“UIFSA”), which is recognized in all fifty states, exclusive jurisdiction over alimony orders remains with the state court that entered the order.
+Pursuant to the Uniform Interstate Family Support Act (“UIFSA”) exclusive jurisdiction over alimony orders remains with the state court that entered the order.

 Therefore, if you wish to modify your existing alimony order, you must do so in the state court that issued the original order, even if you no longer live in that state.

 Although the UIFSA was designed to promote efficiency in the court system and assist in resolving jurisdictional disputes, it may result in a huge inconvenience to you.
 Due to this law, our office had to refer the above-mentioned client to a New Jersey attorney.

 While Bucks County courts have recognized the burden this law may place upon parties in a divorce action, they have held firm in following the terms of the UIFSA.
 In Hibbitts v.
 Hibbitts, a case just like the one our office encountered, the Bucks County Court refused to modify an alimony order that was initially issued by Monmouth County Superior Court of New Jersey after Husband moved to Pennsylvania and Wife moved to Vermont.

 This jurisdictional rule, however, does not apply to child support orders or child custody orders.

 The UIFSA assigns different rules to the enforcement of child support orders, including the option for other state courts to modify orders.
 Additionally, enforcement and modification of child custody orders is regulated by an entirely separate law, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).